philterd/philter/docs/docs/api_and_sdks/api/filtering_api.md

 `status` is `UP` when Philter is healthy, and the response code is `200`.
 Treat any other status value, or any non-`200` response, as unhealthy.
 This is the health response shape shared across Philterd products.

+## Response formats and evidence identifiers

+Text requests use `Content-Type: text/plain` and `Accept: text/plain`.
+PDF requests use `Content-Type: application/pdf` and select `Accept: application/pdf` or `Accept: application/zip`.
+A ZIP contains one entry named `redacted.pdf`.
+Both synchronous responses and completed asynchronous downloads contain actual ZIP bytes when ZIP is selected.
+PDF async acceptance returns JSON regardless of the selected download format.
+Set `async=false` for an inline PDF or ZIP.

+Synchronous text, PDF, and ZIP responses expose `X-Document-Id`, allowing lookup of the corresponding ledger when the context records one.
+All filtering responses report raw policy identity through `X-Philter-Policy-Name`, `X-Philter-Policy-Version`, and `X-Philter-Policy-Hash`.
+Async acceptance additionally reports `X-Effective-Configuration-SHA256`; see [captured configuration](documents_api.md#configuration-captured-at-submission).

+Account async capacity returns 429; global capacity, admission contention, or required recovery returns 503, with `Retry-After: 5`.
+An incompatible `Accept` returns 406 and an unsupported `Content-Type` returns 415. `/api/explain` returns a JSON object containing `filteredText`, `explanation`, and governing-policy metadata; it does not return plain text.

+Malformed, unparseable, and password-protected PDFs return `400 Bad Request`.
+This applies to PDF and ZIP output, including asynchronous submissions, which are validated before queue admission.
+A PDF must contain at least one page.
+Storage, signing, and other infrastructure failures remain server errors.
+PDF validation does not perform OCR; image-only PDFs are outside the supported redaction scope.

+Async PDF admission (including ZIP output) retries acknowledged guard contention for up to 500 ms, with randomized 5–25 ms pauses.
+This bounds contention waiting, not database/network operation timeouts.
+Once the guard is acquired, account and global capacity checks still apply.
+An exhausted wait returns 503; account capacity returns 429.
+Both responses include `Retry-After: 5`.
+Database exceptions do not trigger application-level acquisition retries, guard release, or job-insert replay.
+Plain text and `async=false` requests bypass queue admission.